-- The IT Return Filers, who have never efiled the IT Return but are manually filing the IT Return are advised to register on the Government Website and only after checking their I.Tax Profile, 26AS and Compliance Sections they should link the PAN with Aadhar through the internal link or Link provided on the Home Page.
-Home Page link provides leverages for linking the Aadhar with PAN even if there are minor discrepencies in Aadhar, which can be sorted out later as advised above.
+- The IT Return Filers, who have never filed the IT Return but are manually filing the IT Return are advised to register on the Government Website and only after checking their I.Tax Profile, 26AS and Compliance Sections they should link the PAN with Aadhar through the internal link or Link provided on the Home Page.
+Home Page link provides leverages for linking the Aadhar with PAN even if there are minor discrepancies in Aadhar, which can be sorted out later as advised above.

 Individual, who have never filed their IT Return:

 Approximately 200 million simple PAN Card holders fall into this category as they obtained the PAN for doing Cash Transactions above 50000 and other Transactions for which PAN Card was mandatory.
 These persons are also registered on the Government Website and only after checking their I.Tax Profile, 26AS and Compliance Sections they should link the PAN with Aadhar through the internal link or Link provided on the Home Page.
-Home Page link provides leverages for linking the Aadhar with PAN even if there are minor discrepencies in Aadhar, which can be sorted out later as advised above.
+Home Page link provides leverages for linking the Aadhar with PAN even if there are minor discrepancies in Aadhar, which can be sorted out later as advised above.

 What to do if you are not able to Link PAN with Aadhar: